TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-vpn-p2s-tsg/solution-error-disconnect-request-received.md

 # VPN Point-to-Site client error **Disconnect request received <= Remote initiated**

-General symptoms for this error are:
+The general elements of this error are:

-1. Customer is using OpenVPN with Azure VPN Client
+1. The ustomer is using OpenVPN with Azure VPN Client
-2. Point to site client connects just fine
-3. After some 20 to 60 seconds, it disconnects unexpectedly
+2. The point-to-site client connects with no issues, but after 20 to 60 seconds, it disconnects unexpectedly
-4. Point to site logs on the Gateway say "Disconnect request received <= Remote initiated" confirming the issue is on client side
+3. The point-to-site logs on the Gateway say, "Disconnect request received <= Remote initiated," confirming that the issue is on client side
-5. But client logs say "The operation was cancelled by the user" while it wasn't the user cancelling the operation
+4. But client logs say, "The operation was cancelled by the user," although the user didn't cancel the operation

 **This is a Windows OS issue**.
-There are multiple reasons why this might happen, hence there is not an unique solution.
-Generally the issue is fixed by changing client (proving the issue is on client side) or running Windows Updates.
+There are multiple reasons why this might happen, so there is not a single solution.
+Generally, you can fix the issue by changing the client (proving the issue is on the client side) or by running Windows Updates.

-Either way it's not an Azure Networking issue but a Windows issue.
+Either way, it's not an Azure networking issue but a Windows issue.

 ## Recommended Steps

 1. Install latest Windows hotfixes on the client by running Windows Update
-2. If issue isn't solved, engage Windows Networking team via Service Desk collaboration
+2. If issue the persists, work with the Windows Networking team through a Service Desk collaboration